Cryohealthcare's Cryochamber and Cryosauna

 Whole Body Cryotherapy can be administered in one of two devices, the Single Person Cryosauna and the Multi-Person Cryochamber.

 With Whole Body Cryotherapy (WBC) the body is exposed to ultra-low temperatures (-200 to -240 F).
-The Patient is placed in a cryogenic sauna/chamber for a short duration of 1.5-3 minutes which lowers the client's skin surface temperature significantly and stimulates receptors.
+The client is placed in a cryogenic sauna/chamber for a short duration of 1.5-3 minutes which lowers the client's skin surface temperature significantly and stimulates receptors.

 Professional athletes have discovered WBC as a powerful treatment to decrease recovery time and increase athletic performance.
 Although Whole Bocy Cryotherapy originated in Japan, it was a group of Polish scientists who took the idea and made Whole Body Cryotherapy the physical therapy it is today.
 The Olympic rehabilitation center in Spala, Poland opened in May 2000 and has been used as a training and injury rehabilitation center for many athletes.